greeshma101/scRNA-analysis-and-DC/README.md

 - Constructed a reference matrix from single-cell transcriptomic data
 - Adapted **support vector regression (SVR)**-based deconvolution (inspired by [Newman et al., 2015](https://doi.org/10.1038/nmeth.3337))
-- Applied this to **extracellular vesicle (EV) proteomics** to estimate contributions of retinal cell types from[Cioanca et al.,2023](https://doi.org/10.1002/jev2.12393)
+- Applied this to **EV proteomics** to estimate contributions of retinal cell types from[Cioanca et al.,2023](https://doi.org/10.1002/jev2.12393)
 - This approach offers a computational strategy for characterizing the cellular origin of EVs, which are otherwise difficult to isolate by cell type experimentally

 ### 📊 Estimated Cell Type Contributions in EV Proteomics